shazoom/rofi-fb/README.md

 If this file is named rofi-fb then it will launch gnome-terminal, if it is named rofi-gfb it will launch nemo.
-You should change it to whatever you like 😉 Make a hard link from rofi-fb to rofigfb.
+You should change it to whatever you like 😉 Make a hard link from rofi-fb to rofi-gfb.

 Run this python script as a shell script, i.e.: rofi -show window -modi "drun,run,fb:<path to dir containing rofi-fb>/rofi-fb"